brianhouse/sound_art/workshops/recording.md

 You want to have a strong signal, which means that the sound level reaches -12db or so, but you don't want the signal to hit the upper limit (which results in the _peak_ light turning red).
 For best results, **don't change the gain after you start recording**.

+Also check that you are recording in stereo.
+Once again under "REC SETTING", go to type, and verify that "STEREO" is selected.

 ### Transferring files

 While it is off, plug the recorder into your computer using the USB cable.
 You'll have the options "BUS POWER", "SD CARD READER", and "AUDIO I/F"—choose "SD CARD READER" to access the recorded files.
 You'll should see the device appear as a disk on your computer and folder inside, "MUSIC", that contains your WAV files.
 Copy these to your computer before working with them further.

+### Manual

+The full manual for the recorder is [here](media/tascam_manual.pdf).